 By close of the survey on December 12th, we had received 119 completed surveys, which surpassed our goal of 100.
 A sample this size represented about 20% of all full-time and adjunct faculty, for that semester.
-When comparing out survey sample to the district's faculty, for that semester, our sample contained 55% full-time faculty versus 31% for the district.
+Our survey sample contained 55% full-time versus 31% for the district.
 Seventy-six percent of the sample taught at the Lancaster campus, which matched the district, 24% taught at Palmdale, compared to 14% for the district, and 8% of the sample taught online, which matched the district.
 The average time of service at AVC for our sample was 11 years.
 There was no data available to compare it to the district.

-The following chart demonstrates the representation by division faculty of our sample compared to the district:
+The following chart demonstrate the representation by division of our sample with comparison to the district: